-Royal Canadian Mounted Police Virus, short for RCMP virus, is a scam that locks your computer system and will not let the users do anything until they pay a certain amount of dollars.
+Royal Canadian Mounted Police Virus, short for RCMP virus, is a scam that locks your computer system or your android phone, tablet, iPad and will not let the users do anything until they pay a certain amount of dollars.
 As the symbol of the Government of Canada, Ukash RCMP virus computer blocked virus is required to pay money via Ukash.
 Similar to West Yorkshire virus or Canadian Security Intelligence Service Virus (CSIS Ukash Virus), Royal Canadian Mounted Police scam is distributed along with Trojans virus via visiting infected webpages, downloading unknown software and reading junk e-mails.
 They target one special country of each and in this case, Canada is under targeting.
 And this kind of spywares always has the ability to avoid the detection of antivirus software.
 As long as your computer system has been infected with this virus, fake registry entries and files would be added so that it can take an overall control of the system for the convenience of its further intentions.
 The next thing you are going to see is a lot of popping up fake security notices, saying that you are viewing illegal websites mostly about pornography which you are not, and for that reason the fake Royal Canadian Mounted Police virus will lock your computer to prevent you from continuously visiting the illegal pages.
 As a punishment, you will have to spend $250 via Ukash on the unlock code.
+Still your android phone, tablet or iPad has been crashed by the RCMP fine warning message if the mobile device is infected with this fake Canada police virus.
 But don’t trust any of that!
 Its detestable intention is to steal your money without fixing your problems.

 The same virus makers by Royal Canadian Mounted Police virus are so greedy.
 Now they turn their eye on the increasing Apple markets and create a new version RCMP Mac OS X virus, mainly to attack computer users who use an Apple machine like Macbook Pro or Macbook Air etc and want to get money from them.
 They put the virus all over the Internet and if a user mistakenly clicks on a spam link from malicious website, their Mac machine can easily be infected by RCMP browser locked virus.
 Once infected, users are no longer able to use their browser to surf Internet.
 All it shows on the browser is the RCMP scam page telling that all activities of this computer have been recorded or all your files are encrypted.
 Then it demands $250 fine through Ukash to unlock the browser.
 Unlike the traditional Ransomware, this virus won’t take over all your screen but just blocks your browser because it always utilizes java script to hijack internet browsers such as Safari and Chrome on Mac OS X. From that time, you cannot exit out or minimize the browser.
 When you attempt to do that, RCMP browser virus may give you another pop-up screen filled up with advertisement and stop you from closing it.
 Please bear in mind this fake RCMP alert is fake.
 You won’t get any trouble from the real police, thus paying the fine using Ukash vouchers is not the solution to unlock your computer.
 Users should get rid of RCMP browser locked scam manually.